München / Munich to Amsterdam by train

 Train 2, final destination: Amsterdam CS

-When that is occurring, the connection between trains will usually be available in the station at Frankfurt Flughafaen, where the transfer between trains can either be made on the same or immediately adjacent gleis (platform/track).
+The connection between trains will also usually be available in the station at Frankfurt Flughafaen, where the transfer between trains can either be made on the same or immediately adjacent gleis (platform/track).

 There are no direct daytime trains between Munchen/Munich and Amsterdam, so this the fastest routing for a train journey between the two cities.